Enrollment

 Graduate students must maintain a 3.0 grade point average (GPA) for all courses taken at WKU and those graduate courses transferred to WKU to fulfill graduate program requirements.
 Students must maintain a minimum grade point average of 3.0 in the academic program and a cumulative (overall) GPA to earn a degree or certificate.
 If a student's overall GPA falls below 3.0, the student will be placed on academic probation.
 Students placed on academic probation are not eligible for graduate assistantship appointments.

 The student will have one additional full-time semester or the equivalent (9 semester hours) to remove the academic probation by raising their cumulative GPA to a 3.0 or higher.
-If the GPA remains below a 3.0 after completing 9 hours of coursework on probation, the student will be academically dismissed from Graduate School.
+If the GPA remains below a 3.0 after completing 9 hours of coursework on probation, the student will be academically dismissed from Graduate Studies.
 Individual academic programs may also apply more restrictive criteria regarding probation and dismissal.
 Students may be dismissed by the program for failing to make satisfactory progress toward a degree or certificate.
 Students will be dismissed from the program for having failed twice the comprehensive examination for the graduate degree.
-Dismissal from an academic program will result in dismissal from the Graduate School.
+Dismissal from an academic program will result in dismissal from Graduate Studies.

 Students may also be dismissed from programs for reasons other than failure to maintain a satisfactory grade point average.
 Expectations regarding student conduct are described in the Western Kentucky University Student Handbook and apply to students in all programs.
 Additional program-specific policies regarding student conduct and dismissal from a program for non-academic reasons may also apply.
 Students should contact their advisors for more information regarding expectations for appropriate student conduct.